lobocv/simplerr/README.md

 the error chain.

 It is highly recommended that a custom type be used as the key in order to prevent naming collisions of attributes.
-The following example defines a `NotRetryable` attribute and attaches it on an error where a unique constraint is violated, this indicates that the error should be exempt by any retry mechanism.
+The following example defines a `RequestID` attribute and attaches it on an error.

 ```go